Transportation & Delivery job market report cover, Charlotte-Concord-Gastonia, NC-SC, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: High.
-The report is anchored in recent local labor data and supplemented with current-month local hiring and salary signals.
+The report is anchored in recent local labor data, current local posting signals, and current state and national context.

 Limitations